Ditchcarbon

 Halliburton's reported carbon emissions

-In 2024, Halliburton reported total carbon emissions of approximately 4,688,000,000 kg CO2e, comprising 3,022,264,000 kg CO2e from Scope 1, 1,342,007,000 kg CO2e from Scope 2 (market-based), and 212,950,000 kg CO2e from Scope 3.
-This marked a decrease from 2023, where emissions were about 4,672,000,000 kg CO2e, with Scope 1 emissions at 3,443,174,000 kg CO2e, Scope 2 at 843,376,000 kg CO2e (market-based), and Scope 3 at 203,023,000 kg CO2e.
-Over the past few years, Halliburton has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets have not been disclosed.
-The company has not reported any Science-Based Targets Initiative (SBTi) reduction targets or significant climate pledges.
-The emissions intensity for Scopes 1 and 2 in 2024 was approximately 0.19 metric tons CO2e per million USD in revenue, reflecting ongoing efforts to improve operational efficiency.
-Halliburton's emissions data is sourced directly from the Halliburton Company, with no cascaded data from parent or related organizations.
-Overall, while Halliburton has made strides in emissions reporting and transparency, further commitments and specific reduction targets would enhance its climate strategy.
+In 2024, Halliburton reported total carbon emissions of approximately 4,668,000,000 kg CO2e, comprising 3,022,264,000 kg CO2e from Scope 1, 1,342,007,000 kg CO2e from Scope 2 (market-based), and 212,950,000 kg CO2e from Scope 3 emissions.
+This reflects a decrease from 2023, where total emissions were about 4,672,000,000 kg CO2e, with Scope 1 emissions at 3,443,174,000 kg CO2e, Scope 2 at 843,376,000 kg CO2e, and Scope 3 at 203,023,000 kg CO2e.
+Over the past few years, Halliburton has demonstrated a commitment to reducing its carbon footprint.
+In 2022, the company reported total emissions of approximately 4,000,000,000 kg CO2e, indicating a trend towards lower emissions.
+However, specific reduction targets or initiatives have not been disclosed, and there are no SBTi (Science Based Targets initiative) reduction targets currently in place.
+Halliburton's emissions data is not cascaded from any parent company, and all figures are sourced directly from Halliburton Company.
+The company continues to monitor and report its emissions across all three scopes, contributing to its overall climate commitments.

 Unlock detailed emissions data